Connecting NTK and NNGP: A Unified Theoretical Framework for Wide Neural Network Learning Dynamics: Moment Generating Function of the Predictor in the Large Width Limit

+The performance of the network is determined by its input-output function, hence we are mainly interested in the predictor statistics induced by the Langevin dynamics at all times.
+SI Sec.\ref{sec:Replica-calculation-of} presents a derivation of a path-integral formulation of the above Langevin dynamics using a Markov proximal learning framework.

+Evaluating statistical quantities using these integrals is generally intractable.
+However, in the infinite width limit, where the hidden layer widths are taken to infinity, i.e. $N_{1},\dots,N_{L}\rightarrow\infty$ , while the number of training examples $P$ remains finite, the moments of the predictor can be derived from a moment generating function (MGF) formulation

+The square brackets $[\cdot]$ represent a functional of the argument, $\sum_{\bf x}$ is summation over all the available data points ${\bf x}$ and the angular brackets denote the average of the statistics of all the possible trajectories of the weight parameters, marginalizing over the noise and the random initial condition. $\ell(t,{\bf x})$ is the source term of the MGF, and taking derivatives w.r.t. the source yields the statistics of the predictor at time $t$ on specific input ${\bf x}$.
+In the infinite width limit, $\mathcal{M}\left[\ell\right]$ takes the form of a path integral over two time-dependent vectors, $f_{\text{train}}(t)\in\mathbb{R}^{P}$ and $u(t)\in\mathbb{R}^{P}$. $f_{\text{train}}(t)$ was introduced before, and is the vector gathering the predictor values on the training examples, while $u(t)$ is an auxiliary field which mediates the interactions between $f_{\text{train}}(t)$ at different times. \onecolumngrid

-Thus the MGF defines a Gaussian measure on the $P$ dimensional time-dependent variables $v\left(t\right)$ and $u\left(t\right)$. $S\left[v\left(t\right),u\left(t\right)\right]$ represents the source-independent part and is related to the dynamics of the predictor on the training data, while $Q\left[\ell\left(t\right),v\left(t\right),u\left(t\right)\right]$ contains the source-dependent part and determine the dynamics of the predictor on a test point.
-The scalar coefficient $m\left(t,t^{\prime}\right)$ is the time-dependent auto-correlations of all the weights w.r.t. the Gaussian prior (see SI Sec.\ref{sec:Replica-calculation-of}, Eq.\ref{eq:gaussianprior}).
-The statistics of the weights w.r.t. the Gaussian prior (denoted as $S_0$) are given by:
+\twocolumngrid where $Df_\text{train},Du$ stands for a summation over all possible trajectories of the time-dependent vectors $f_\text{train}(t),u(t)$.
+Thus, the MGF defines a Gaussian measure on $f_{\text{train}}(t)$ and $u(t)$. $S\left[f_{\text{train}},u\right]$ is a functional represents the source-independent part and is related to the dynamics of the predictor on the training data, while $Q\left[\ell,f_{\text{train}},u\right]$ is a functional contains the source-dependent part and determines the dynamics of the predictor on a test point.
+The scalar coefficient $m(t,t^{\prime})$ is the time-dependent auto-correlations of the weights w.r.t. the Gaussian prior, Eqs. \ref{eq:prior statistics}-\ref{eq:mtt'}.
+The remaining coefficients of the MGF are various two-time kernel functions defined in the next section.